One Hundred Years Later, Same Message. 1916 - 2017

 She was big; a 282 ton sailing brig built for the prosaic business of the North Atlantic, and launched in Nova Scotia in 1861.
-But she was always a sad ship.
+But the "Marie Celeste" was always an unlucky, sad ship.
 Her first captain died of pneumonia on her maiden voyage.
 Her second captain struck a fishing boat and was dismissed.
 In 1867 a storm ran her ashore and her owners sold her for salvage.
 She was bought for $11,000.
 Repaired and refitted, she went back to work.

 And at anchor at Staten Island, New York City, on November 3rd, 1872, her new Captain, Benjamin Biggs, wrote a letter to his mother in Marion, Massachusetts .“My Dear Mother:…It seems to me to have been a great while since I left home, but it is only over two weeks…For a few days it was tedious, perplexing, and very tiresome but… It seems real homelike since Sarah and Sophia (his wife and 2 yr. old daughter) got here, and we enjoy our little quarters…We seem to have a very good mate and steward and I hope I shall have a pleasant voyage…We finished loading last night and shall leave on Tuesday morning if we don't get off tomorrow night, the Lord willing.
 Our vessel is in beautiful trim and I hope we shall have a fine passage, but I have never been in her before and can’t say how she'll sail.
 (You) shall want to write us in about 20 days to Genoa, care of the American Consul… Hoping to be with you in the spring with much love, I am yours, affectionately, Benjamin.”